helcl42/WormHoles/README.md

 -  `Broadcast`- an event is delivered synchronously in current thread context

- - `BroadcastWithDispatch` - an event is just stored in a queue and it is delivered once a thread calls `WormHoles::EventChannel::DispatchAll()` -> all stored events in the queue are the delivered in the thread context
+ - `BroadcastWithDispatch` - an event is just stored in a queue and it is delivered once a thread calls `DispatchAll()` -> all stored events in the queue are the delivered in the thread context

 ```cpp